Your Complete Guide to the 2026 Pell City Block Party

 There’s something about gathering in the city’s historic downtown, surrounded by historic buildings, the smell of food vendors in the air, and neighbors you don’t always get to stop and talk to until you’re standing right next to them.
 It just feels like Pell City.

 And this event is genuinely for everyone.
 I’ve been there as a mom with little kids in tow, and I’ve been there solo, just wandering the vendor booths.
 Couples, empty nesters, dog owners, you name it.
 I’ve seen them all having a great time.
-One year, I even spotted someone’s golden retriever living his absolute best life.
 This event is truly for everyone.

 How It All Started